TopAspirer/TopAspirer/README.md

 - 👋 Hi, I’m @TopAspirer
-- 👀 I’m interested in learning computer science
+- 👀 I’m interested in learning and applying the computer skills I learn on any project
 - 💞️ I’m looking to collaborate on any project, while learning how to perfect my skill.
 - 📫 How to reach me?
 Any where.
 My email is tendolloyd@gmail.com